rism-digital/verovio-reference-book/_book/05-toolkit-reference/04-toolkit-options.md

   <label><input type="radio" name="lang">JSON objects</label>
 </div>

-For the Python toollkit, options have to be passed as [stringified JSON objects](/installing-or-building-from-sources/python.html#basic-usage-of-the-toolkit).
-For the JavaScript toolkit, the have to be passed as [JSON objects](/first-steps/layout-options.html#passing-options-to-verovio) directly.
+For the Python toolkit, options have to be passed as [stringified JSON objects](/installing-or-building-from-sources/python.html#basic-usage-of-the-toolkit).
+For the JavaScript toolkit, they have to be passed as [JSON objects](/first-steps/layout-options.html#passing-options-to-verovio) directly.

 ### Base short options